biovcnet/python/Lesson2/README.md

 In the first line, a *variable* `y` is set as the integer, 6.
 Python will automatically classify the variable's datatype based on the user's input.

-The second line uses the python function `print` to show the variable in standard output
+The second line uses the python function `print` to show the variable in standard output and the datatype

+In the text editor:

+repeat the function to set the variable as each datatype in **Table I**.
+The print statement remain the same.